junxit/us-congress-bills-110/metadata.md

 - 2007-02-15 — Introduced in House
 - 2007-02-15 — Introduced in House
 - 2007-02-15 — Referred to the House Committee on Natural Resources.
+- 2007-02-26 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-04-17 — Subcommittee Hearings Held.
+- 2007-04-19 — Forwarded by Subcommittee to Full Committee in the Nature of a Substitute (Amended) by Voice Vote .
+- 2007-04-19 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-05-02 — Committee Consideration and Mark-up Session Held.
+- 2007-05-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-05-17 — Placed on the Union Calendar, Calendar No. 93.
+- 2007-05-17 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-157.
+- 2007-05-17 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-157.